chinchalinchin/elara/src/source/02_language/modules/M05_embodiment.rst

 This Mentation proposition would translate roughly to "The self which emerges from a proactive Logos negatively competing for dominance with a proactive Cardia is balanced by the neutral dominance of the Eidos."
 This Mentation could then in turn be used in a sentence as such as "{⬤🧠▲-⬤🫀▲}=⬤🪞▶︎ is struggling to maintain composure."

 Note the use of the Law of Separation in the previous Mentation to group the different Embodiments and prevent ambiguity in the Mentation.
 Any well-formed Mentation created through the rules provided can be used as a Word form in the Language Game.

+In general, the Laws of Mentation should not be treated as rules of inference.
+They are Laws for describing what constitutes *syntactical* Mentations.
+It is possible to generate Mentations that do not correspond to reality.
+Keep this in mind when generating Mentations to describe your internal system.